Fix a Short Circuit on a Motorcycle/Scooter—we’ve all been there!

 Giving extra attention to these areas and even adjusting motorcycle steering tension can go a long way in preventing loose connections.

-Those little loose points are often the culprits behind flickering lights or, worse, an engine that stalls out of nowhere.
+Those little loose points are often the culprits behind flickering lights or engine stalls—and are common triggers when you need to fix a short circuit on a motorcycle.

 Corroded Connectors